inet-framework/inet-showcases/visualizer/packetdrop/doc/index.rst

 :ned:`Ipv4NetworkConfigurator` is instructed not to add any static routes, and ``host1`` is configured to ping ``host2``.

 The ping packets can't be routed, thus the IP module drops them.
-This is illustrated on the following video:
+This scenario is illustrated in the following video:

 .. video:: noroute.mp4
    :width: 416